bibjin/bibjin.github.io/README.md

 # About
-<dd>Alex is a rising senior at Boston Academy.
+<dd>Alex is a rising senior at Boston University Academy.
 He is passionate about computer science, particularly artificial intelligence and its application to biomedical sciences.
 He carried out independent research project on modeling COVID-19 spread which won an Honorable Mention by the Davision Fellowship for Gifted Students.
 He has submitted a paper from the work to a peer-reviewed journal.
 He has co-authored two book chapters.
 For extracuricular activites, Alex plays Trombo and is an A fencer. </dd>

 # Publications
 1. [A SEIRD+V Model for the Effect of Vaccination and Social Distancing on SARS-CoV-2 Infection and Mortality]()